LaMonte Wade Jr Preview, Player Props: Giants vs. Phillies

 LaMonte Wade Jr At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 69th, his on-base percentage ranks ninth, and he is 92nd in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 73rd in batting average, ninth in on-base percentage, and 94th in slugging.

+- In 56.6% of his 106 games this season, Wade has picked up at least one hit.
+He's also had 23 multi-hit games.

-- Wade has had an RBI in 26 games this season (24.8%), including six multi-RBI outings (5.7%).
-He has also driven in three or more of his team's runs in two contests.
+- Wade has picked up an RBI in 24.5% of his games this year, with two or more RBI in 5.7% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.